Caitlin Cosme: Early life

-Duke Blue Devils
+College career

 Cosme played five seasons of college soccer for the Blue Devils at Duke University between 2017 and 2021 while majoring in psychology.
 As a freshman, Cosme was limited to one appearance totaling six minutes, making her debut against Miami Hurricanes on October 15, 2017.
 Duke won the ACC regular season title.
 After struggling with mononucleosis all of preseason, Cosme again saw limited playing time as a sophomore, playing four regular season games all as a substitute.
 Towards the end of the season however, she got an opportunity to play in the 2018 NCAA Tournament, starting all three games as Duke reached the round of 16.

 In her junior year, Cosme played in all 20 games including 18 starts and scored her first goal for Duke in a 4–1 win over Syracuse Orange.
 Ahead of her senior campaign, Cosme was voted a team captain.
 She started all 21 games, scoring a career-high and team-leading six goals including a postseason game-winner in a 1–0 win over Ole Miss in the third round.
 Individually, Cosme was named first-team All-Atlantic Region by United Soccer Coaches in 2020.
 In 2021, Cosme opted to use the additional year of eligibility granted by the NCAA due to the COVID-19 pandemic.
 For the third consecutive season, she featured in every game, starting in all but one of her 21 appearances.
 She scored three goals including a postseason game-winner in a 1–0 win over Old Dominion in the first round, converting a free kick from outside the box with 16 seconds left.

 While at college, Cosme spent the 2018 offseason playing in the Women's Premier Soccer League with Long Island Fury and joined the NJ/NY Gotham FC reserves for the 2021 WPSL season.

 Club career

-Orlando Pride

 On December 18, 2021, Cosme was selected in the first round (10th overall) of the 2022 NWSL Draft by Orlando Pride.
 Orlando had traded up during the draft to acquire the pick along with Leah Pruitt, Celia and a second-round pick in the 2023 NWSL Draft from OL Reign in exchange for Phoebe McClernon.
 On January 31, 2022, Cosme signed a two-year contract with Orlando.
 She sustained a knee injury in preseason and, despite returning to be named as a substitute six times across July and August, ended the season back on the injury report and did not make an appearance as a rookie.
 She made her debut on March 26, 2023, starting Orlando's 2023 season opener, a 4–0 defeat away to Portland Thorns FC.
 She was released upon the expiry of her contract at the end of the 2023 season having made six appearances in all competitions.